Skip to content

 PTIN WISP Requirements: What Tax Preparers Must Know

-Every PTIN holder must have a Written Information Security Plan per IRS Pub.
-4557 and FTC Safeguards Rule.
-Learn the 9 required elements and avoid penalties.
+Every PTIN holder needs a WISP under IRS Pub.
+4557 and the FTC Safeguards Rule.
+Learn the 9 required elements, common mistakes, and how to stay compliant.

 PTIN WISP Requirements: What Tax Preparers Must Know - ptin wisp